jinkpen/QuizApp/README.md

 that quiz files in the res/raw folder are organized as follows:
 First line is the title of the quiz.
-The lines that follow are formatted as below.
+The lines that follow are formatted as follows.
 Question>Answer
 In other words, the files are delimited with the > character.